jjoluwasere/jjoluwasere/README.md

 👋 Hi, I’m @jjoluwasere

-👀 I’m passionate about cloud engineering and and software development.
+👀 I’m passionate about the cloud engineering and and software development.
 My background in finance has honed my analytical and problem-solving skills, which I now apply to the field of cloud infrastructure and automation.

 🌱 I’m currently expanding my skills in AWS, CI/CD, and containerization using Docker and Kubernetes.
 I’m also sharpening my technical expertise in Python, SQL (MySQL), and Linux, with hands-on projects focused on building scalable cloud solutions.